PingoUPB/pingoupb.github.io/en/faq/index.md

 # Frequently Asked Questions

+## Can I ask multiple questions in one survey?
+PINGO's concept is to include a question in a classroom event in such a way that it always asks a question and then influences the progress of the lecture by picking up the answers and discussing them.
+The concept therefore provides that individual questions are always asked and not complex surveys.

 ## What is a session?

 A session in PINGO represents a series of lectures, conferences, etc. One should not create a new session for each new event.
 Instead, a session should be used over a longer period (e.g. a semester).